dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/aliasing/composition.md

 > Database functions accepting tuples representing derived tables have been implemented as extension methods in a different namespace.

-Use the namespaces `HatTrick.DbEx.Sql.Builder.Alias` and `HatTrick.DbEx.MsSql.Builder.Alias`
+Use the namespaces `DbExpression.Sql.Builder.Alias` and `DbExpression.MsSql.Builder.Alias`
 to access method signatures of database functions that accept tuples.

 The following example uses a tuple with the `IsNull` function.
 The use of a tuple in the `IsNull` function is valid as the method can